kapilansrikaran/DBMS-Concepts/ER Models and Diagrams/NotesERmodel.md

     3. many to one
     4. many to many

-Constructing table from ER Diagra
+Constructing table from ER Diagram
+    1. Minimize the number of tables
+    2. Primary Key is a must
+    3. Each cell must have only one value